Iraq Condemns U.S. Airstrikes Against Iranian-Backed Militia

 As NPR's Tom Bowman reported, this militia "has been for months now firing mortars and rockets at U.S. forces at locations throughout Iraq."
 The U.S. government blames it for the recent attack on an Iraqi base near the city of Kirkuk in which a U.S. contractor was killed.
 The attack on the base used by U.S. and Iraqi forces, which involved more than 30 rockets, also injured four U.S. service members and two Iraqi troops, according to the Defense Department.

 The U.S. military says it launched "precision defensive strikes" against three of the militia's facilities in Iraq and two in Syria.
-Jonathan Hoffman, an assistant to the Secretary of Defense, said in a statement that the locations "included weapon storage facilities and command and control locations that KH uses to plan and execute attacks on [Operation Inherent Resolve] coalition forces."
-Some of these led to large secondary explosions, as Bowman reported.
+Jonathan Hoffman, an assistant to the secretary of defense, said in a statement that the locations "included weapon storage facilities and command and control locations that KH uses to plan and execute attacks on [Operation Inherent Resolve] coalition forces."
+Some of these strikes led to large secondary explosions, as Bowman reported.

-Hoffman stressed that KH has a strong link to Iran's elite Quds Force, and said it has received weapons and other support from Iran that it turned on coalition forces.
+Hoffman stressed that KH has a strong link to Iran's elite Quds Force and said it has received weapons and other support from Iran that it turned on coalition forces.

 "The U.S. and its coalition partners fully respect Iraqi sovereignty, and support a strong and independent Iraq," Hoffman stated.
 "The U.S., however, will not be deterred from exercising its right of self-defense."